optionalg/puppet-enterprise-pipeline-plugin/README.md

 ### puppet.job

-**groovy script invocation**: puppet.job('environment')
+The `puppet.job` step method creates [Puppet orcehstrator](https://docs.puppet.com/pe/latest/orchestrator_intro.html) jobs, waits for them to finish, and reports on changes that took place, if any.

+* **Scripted Pipeline invocation**: puppet.job('environment', ...parameters...)
+* **Declarative Pipeline invocation**: puppetJob('environment', ...parameters...)

 **Parameters**

-* credentials - ID of the Jenkins Secret text credentials.
-String.
-Required if puppet.credentials not used
 * concurrency - Level of maximum concurrency when issuing Puppet runs.
 Defaults to unlimited.
 Integer.
 * noop - Whether to run Puppet in noop mode.
 Defaults to false.
 Boolean
 * reports - The type of reports you'd like to be printed to Jenkins console.
-See options below Example section.
+See options in **reports** section below.
 Defaults to nodeSummary.
 Array of Strings.
+* credentials - The Jenkins credentials storing the PE RBAC token.
+String.
+Required if:
+  * puppet.credentials not used in a Scripted Pipeline
+  * the pipeline is a Declarative Pipeline.
+For declarative pipelines, use "credentialsId".

 **Puppet Enterprise 2016.2 - 2016.3 Parameters**